-- 9) Material concentrations have been appropriately disclosed in accordance with U.S. GAAP. - 10) Guarantees, whether written or oral, under which the Organization is contingently liable, have been properly recorded or disclosed in accordance with U.S. GAAP.
+- The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP. - Significant estimates and material concentrations have been appropriately disclosed in accordance with U.S. GAAP. - Guarantees, whether written or oral, under which the Organization is contingently liable, have been properly recorded or disclosed in accordance with U.S. GAAP.